Crawford Lake (Halton Region): History

-Crawford Lake is meromictic, which means it has sequentially deposited seasonal sediment laminations called varves at the bottom; these allow for accurate dating of sediment cores and make Crawford Lake a prime site for archeological and geochemical studies.
-Using pollen analysis, reconstruction of the history of the area over several hundred years was possible.
-The pollen analysis revealed the agricultural history of the native Iroquoian Indians and the presence of a pre-European contact village.
-The Wendat-Huron village has been reconstructed in the conservation area based on many years of work by archaeologists, historical references, and First Nation's oral traditions.
-Moreover, geochemical analysis of sediment cores has allowed for the reconstruction of the environmental history (e.g. human impact, pollution, etc.) of the area.
-For instance, some of this analysis has revealed the trends and sources of air pollution over approximately 150 years.
+Using pollen analysis of the lake, reconstruction of the history of the area over several hundred years was possible.
+The analysis revealed the agricultural history of the native Iroquoians and a pre-European contact village, through the presence of corn and squash pollen motes.
+The Wendat-Huron village has been reconstructed in the conservation area based on many years of work by archaeologists, historical references, and First Nations oral traditions.